SF-WDI-LABS/testing-with-rspec/README.md

 ### Running RSpec-rails Tests

-Typical spec folders and files for a Rails project include:
+Typical spec folders and files for a Rails project include these and others:

 * `spec/models/user_spec.rb`
 * `spec/controllers/users_controller_spec.rb`
-* `spec/views/user/show.html.erb_spec.rb`
-* `spec/features/signup_spec.rb`

 > As you can see spec files should always be named ending in `_spec.rb`.